SenteraLLC/ulabel/api_spec.md

 - `"point"`: A keypoint within a single frame
 - `"delete_polygon"`: Allows drawing a polygon around an area, and all annotations within that area will be deleted
 - `"delete_bbox"`: Allows drawing a bounding box around an area, and all annotations within that area will be deleted

-The list of modes currently **under construction** is:

-- `"polyline"`: A simple series of points that needn't define a closed polygon

 The `resume_from` attributes are used to import existing annotations into the annotation session for each subtask, respectively.
 Existing annotations must be provided as a list of annotations of the form specified above.